kakhlaghi/AudioVisualizer/README.md

 Uses Spotify's SDK and Web API to present a visual representation of a song using ThreeJS.
 Uses the pitch of the song for changes to the geometry.
 Uses the timbre of the song for changes to the mesh.
+You can connect your Spotify stream via the SDK.
+(Should be called AVClub).

 ## Installation
 Clone cd to avclub (not the root folder)